 TEACHING STRATEGIES

-This blended course is designed to stimulate student learning through the web-based delivery ofreadings, video, and audio, as well as active learning activities in the on campus classroom.
-This course meets 2/3 of the time on campus and 1/3 of the time is spent in online work.
+This fully online course is designed to stimulate student learning through the web-based delivery of readings, video, and audio, as well as collaborative activities involving asynchronous discussion and group projects.
+No on-campus meetings will be required.

 WORKWEEK